capacity4dev/capacity4more/README.md

     $ bin/init

+Keep in mind to configure the proper installation profile, which is "capacity4more" in our case!

 This script will:
 1. Create the config/config.sh file based on the config/config_example.sh file.
 2. Ask you for the config variables (db credentials, website details, ...).